Cyprus Country Commercial Guide

 Digital Transformation and Cybersecurity

 There is a growing demand for U.S. software, services, and platforms.
-Increased cybersecurity breaches led the ROC government to seek out higher-quality security capabilities and consulting services.
-Digital skills in the local market are limited, offering opportunities for U.S. consulting and training companies.
-All issued and upcoming tenders can be found on the ROC’s e-procurement website.
+Increased cybersecurity breaches led the private sector and the ROC government to seek out higher-quality security capabilities and consulting services.
+Digital skills in the local market remain somewhat limited, offering opportunities for U.S. consulting and training companies.
+Issued and upcoming tenders can be found on the ROC’s e-procurement website.

 Transition to a Government Cloud Environment (G-cloud):

-The Deputy Ministry of Research, Innovation, and Digital Policy (DMRIDP) plans to issue a tender to define and implement a new cloud computing (G-Cloud) policy for government systems and IT services.
-It will also need to purchase Data Center Facilities to host the G-Cloud and is looking to have new Data Center facilities constructed by private companies.
+The Deputy Ministry of Research, Innovation, and Digital Policy (DMRIDP) issued a tender for the Creation and Operation of a Hybrid Government Cloud (G-Cloud) for which the bid submission deadline is October 31, 2025.
+The Deputy Ministry will also need to procure Data Center Facilities to host the G-Cloud and is considering contracting the construction of new Data Center facilities to private companies.

 The Department of Public Works of the Ministry of Transport, Communications, and Works released a tender for the supply, installation, and integration of ITS hardware equipment for the primary and interurban road network of Cyprus.
 The aim is to develop and implement an intelligent transport system to improve the management of mobility in urban areas, through the connection of 300 sensors with a central control system.
 The deadline for bid submissions is November 3, and the estimated cost of the project is five million euro (approximately $5.3 million).